Tickets

 More details

-Frequently asked questions about Westminster Abbey tour
+Frequently Asked Questions about Westminster Abbey guided tours

-Westminster Abbey is filled with many riches from the past, we suggest that you give yourself at least two to three hours to complete the tour of Westminster Abbey.
+Westminster Abbey is filled with many riches from the past.
+We suggest that you give yourself at least two to three hours to complete the tour of Westminster Abbey.

 Are guided tours available every day?